Elite Athletes With Autism and the Benefits of Physical Activity

 Physical boundaries are important to understand when working with individuals with autism in sports and physical activity.
 The rules of physical boundaries between people in certain physical activity situations change depending on factors such as the closeness of your relationship, the size of the area and the type of the activity.

 It can be difficult for a person with autism to navigate these complex rules and work out how close or far away to stand from other people (Yanardag et al., 2010).
 In addition to physical boundaries, language interpretation should be considered, especially for coaches.
 The language used in daily conversation often contains a number of metaphors and ambiguous phrases.

 The language used in sports sessions such as ‘pull your socks up’ or ‘run like the wind’ may confuse people with autism.
 Some people with autism can interpret language literally and find it hard to infer meaning based on context.
 This can make it hard to follow conversations or understand instructions.

 Hypothetical thinking can be a challenge as well.
 Many coaches require participants to think hypothetically or visualize success.
 For example, a coach might ask “What can you do differently next time?” or “What is the best position to get yourself in for the next phase of play?”
 That’s not always a straightforward question for people who live with autism.

 Dr Susan Giblin is the Head of Strategy for Sport and Health at Portobello Institute.
-She holds a BSc in Health & Performance Science (UCD), PGDiploma General Psychology (University of Derby), MSc in Performance Psychology (University of Edinburgh), PhD Psychomotor Development (University of Central Lancashire), and a Post-doctoral fellowship – Psychomotor assessment validation (University of Central Lancashire).
+She holds a BSc in Health and Performance Science (UCD), PGDiploma General Psychology (University of Derby), an MSc in Performance Psychology (University of Edinburgh), a PhD Psychomotor Development (University of Central Lancashire), and a Post-doctoral fellowship – in Psychomotor assessment validation (University of Central Lancashire).